 - If you choose Append, the brush you are loading into Elements will be added to what is already available.

-- Click on the down-pointing arrow to the right of the Brush Preset Picker
+- In the Tool Options, click on the down-pointing arrow in the Brush Picker.

 - Click on the 4 horizontal lines in the upper-right corner of the fly-out menu.

-- Navigate to where you have the brush you want to load.
+- Navigate to the brush you want to load.
 Click on the brush file (.abr) to select it.

 Method #3 for Windows Users: